-Objective 1: To reduce or limit CWD prevalence below the management threshold as set in this plan for free-ranging deer, elk and moose herds.
+Objective 1: To reduce or maintain CWD prevalence in free-ranging deer, elk and moose herds below the management threshold set in this plan.
 Prescribed management actions will intend to maximize control of CWD prevalence while minimizing the impact of both this disease and its management on herds.